Oriolla/ZAPROS/README.md

   * rake db:seed

 ~~Services (job queues, cache servers, search engines, etc.)~~
-* All you need is love with Ruby on rails.
+* All you need is love with Ruby on rails (and Rubymine).